 Purpose of Dental Cleanings

-Dental cleanings are performed by our Registered Dental Hygienists to keep our patients’ oral cavity in good health.
+Dental cleanings are performed by our Registered Dental Hygienists to keep your oral cavity in good health.
 Specifically, cleanings are performed to prevent the onset of gum disease, treat existing gum disease, and prevent the progression of gum disease.
 In order to maintain gum health, dental cleanings must be completed routinely and home care implemented consistently.

 Cleanings involve the thorough removal of plaque and calculus on the teeth which cause harmful inflammation.
 This inflammation is the beginning of gum disease.
 If left untreated, gum disease progresses to the loss of gum tissue and bone.
 With bone loss, the teeth become mobile, shift, and eventually fall out.

 Plaque is a sticky, invisible film that forms on the teeth.
 It consists of a growing colony of bacteria, food debris, and saliva.
 The bacteria in plaque produce toxins that inflame the gums.
-Calculus, sometimes also called tartar, is yellow/brown debris formed when plaque has been left on the tooth surface and hardens.
+Calculus, sometimes also called tartar, is yellow/brown hard debris formed when plaque has been left on the tooth surface and hardens.
 Since calculus firmly attaches to teeth, unlike plaque it cannot be removed by brushing or flossing and must be removed with special dental instruments.

 Types of Dental Cleanings